wombat facts

 Wombats value their solitude above all else.
 Their meticulously crafted and painstakingly maintained burrows are their castles.
 When the sun sets, wombats cautiously venture out to forage.

 While wombats are solitary, they are not antisocial animals.
-Their homes, intricate labyrinths stretching up to 30 meters, offer more than enough room for one.
-Often, they are willing to share feeding grounds, paths, and, occasionally, even the comfort of a burrow, especially during the breeding season.
+They are willing to share feeding grounds, paths, and, occasionally, even the comfort of a burrow, especially during the breeding season.

 7. Wombats defend themselves with their bottoms.